lzm0/tablr/README.md

 ### Do you plan to support other file formats?

-No, Tablr is focused on Parquet files only.
+No. Tablr is focused on Parquet files only.
 The rationale is that other formats like CSV or JSON can be easily read with a text editor.

+### Do you plan to add a wasm target?

+No. Tablr is designed as a desktop application for performance and security reasons.